-- Install or complete continuous shared use paths on major corridors: Savannah Highway, Sam Rittenberg Blvd, Old Towne Road, St. Andrews Blvd., Ashley River Road, Glenn McConnell Parkway, Bees Ferry Road. - Connect West Ashley Greenway to West Ashley Bikeway at Wappoo Road.
+- Install or complete continuous shared use paths on major corridors: Savannah Highway, Sam Rittenberg Blvd., Old Towne Road, St. Andrews Blvd., Ashley River Road, Glenn McConnell Parkway, Bees Ferry Road, and Folly Road Blvd. - Connect West Ashley Greenway to West Ashley Bikeway at Wappoo Road.
 As the West Ashley Greenway and Bikeway become a true transportation corridor for West Ashley beyond simply a recreational facility, it is important to close the gap that currently exists between these facilities.
 This connection includes the Savannah Highway crossing enhancements as well as on and off-road connectors between the two facilities in the area. - Create a mobility hub at Citadel Mall; enhance transit services and connections at this location.
 A redevelopment illustration for this area is in Chapter 2, and can guide the street network configuration in this location.
 It is anticipated that this mobility hub would include stops/ transfers among express bus, local bus routes, and the proposed shuttle circulators.
 It would also include an enhanced park-and-ride facility, shred mobility providers such as bikeshare, carshare opportunities, curb space for Uber/Lyft drop zones, and eventually connections to any premium transit services such as LCRT/LRT/PRT. - Create mobility hub at West Ashley Circle; enhance transit services and connections at this location.
 The approach here would be similar to that at Citadel Mall. - Implement express bus service to Boeing/Airport and Leeds Avenue.
-A study of the travel patterns of commuters should be conducted to determine the feasibility of expanding the existing express bus service. - Implement a pedestrian/bike scale destination based wayfinding system to connect residents and visitors to major commercial destinations, parks, greenways, schools, and civic destinations. - Install spot center medians and/or consolidate driveways for access management, streetscape enhancement, crossing enhancements (high visibility crosswalks, smaller curb radii and elimination of high-speed slip/turn lanes), sidewalk enhancements, and access management on roadways slated for Complete Street and Beautification Projects through the Charleston County Sales Tax program: Savannah Highway, Sam Rittenberg Blvd, Ashley River Road, and Old Towne Road. - Install adaptive controls for real-time adjustments (or current state of the art technology at the time of implementation) to signal timing along major corridors.
+A study of the travel patterns of commuters should be conducted to determine the feasibility of expanding the existing express bus service. - Implement a pedestrian/bike scale destination based wayfinding system to connect residents and visitors to major commercial destinations, parks, greenways, schools, and civic destinations. - Install spot center medians and/or consolidate driveways for access management, streetscape enhancement, crossing enhancements (high visibility crosswalks, smaller curb radii and elimination of high-speed slip/turn lanes), sidewalk enhancements, and access management on roadways slated for Complete Street and Beautification Projects through the Charleston County Sales Tax program: Savannah Highway, Sam Rittenberg Blvd., Ashley River Road, and Old Towne Road.
+St Andrews Boulevard and Folly Road Boulevard should include similar improvements. - Install adaptive controls for real-time adjustments (or current state of the art technology at the time of implementation) to signal timing along major corridors.
 In addition to being responsive to changing traffic conditions to aid in reducing congestion during peak times, the installation of this technology will allow transit to operate more efficiently and allow more premium services such as express buses to utilize signal preemption and queue-jumping.
-Similar technology is already in use in the region on Johnnie Dodds Boulevard in Mount Pleasant.
+Similar technology is already in use in the region on Johnnie Dodds Boulevard in Mount Pleasant. - Reconfigure intersection of 5th Avenue and St. Andrews Boulevard to provide safe vehicle and pedestrian access and crossing opportunities. - Provide a canal walk pedestrian/bike crossover of Tiger Samp (see page 4.52).